dymodi/dymodi.github.io/Research/Paper/Crowd-Delivery/Revision-History.md

 	[Done] Add explicit explanation on waiting time.
 (R2-Q3-1)

-	Clearer mathematical notation.
+	[Done] Clearer mathematical notation.
 (R2-Q3-3)

 	Add discussion on the amount of needed historical data and how long the estimation takes.
 	Discuss the situation where participate rate vairies.
 (R1-Q3-2)

-	Reconsider the setting of parcipating rate.
+	[Done] Reconsider the setting of parcipating rate.
 (R1-Q3-5)

-	Add explanation on K-S test result.
+	[Done] Add explanation on K-S test result.
 (R1-Q3-6)

-	Add explanation on Fig 6 and 7.
+	[Done] Add explanation on Fig 6 and 7.
 (R2-Q1-1)

 ROUTING WITH CONSTRAINTS

-	Clearer mathematical notation.
+	[Done] Clearer mathematical notation.
 (R2-Q3-3)

-	Adjust the algorithm part. (to improve the technical novelty) (R1-Q3-1, R2-Q1)
+	[Done] Adjust the algorithm part. (to improve the technical novelty) (R1-Q3-1, R2-Q1)

-	Remove the specific content on MATLAB nad intlinprog().
+	[Done] Remove the specific content on MATLAB nad intlinprog().
 (R1-Q3-1)

-	Add more clear explanation of the dispatching mechanism, especially why we design the route when courier comes.
+	[Done] Add more clear explanation of the dispatching mechanism, especially why we design the route when courier comes.
 (R1-Q3-3)

-	Add the complexity analysis of the online dispatching algorithm.
+	[Done] Add the complexity analysis of the online dispatching algorithm.
 (R1-Q3-4)

-	Add more discussion and justification on the Pre parameter.
+	[Done] Add more discussion and justification on the Pre parameter.
 	Or we can find a way to skip the discussion on Pre.
 (R2-Q1-3, R2-Q3-2)

-	Change the price rate to variable and check the performance in the evaluation section.
+	[Done] Change the price rate to variable and check the performance in the evaluation section.
 (R2-Q1-2)

-	Improve the description of " Approximation of the Modified CSP Problem" subsection.
+	[Done] Improve the description of "Approximation of the Modified CSP Problem" subsection.
 (R2-Q2-4)

 PERFORMANCE EVALUATION